Schrödinger (crater)

 Close up of Schrödinger G, the low-albedo area within Schrödinger, which is interpreted as a volcanic vent, similar to those in Alphonsus on the near side.

 Schrödinger is a large lunar impact crater of the form traditionally called a walled plain and is named after Erwin Schrödinger.
-It is located near the south lunar pole on the far side of the Moon, and can only be viewed from orbit.
+This class of formation is known as a peak ring basin, which has a single interior topographic ring or a discontinuous ring of peaks with no central peak.
+It dates to the Early Imbrian period of the lunar geologic timescale.
+This crater is located near the south lunar pole on the far side of the Moon, and can only be viewed from orbit.

 The smaller crater Ganswindt is attached to the southwestern rim of Schrödinger, and intrudes slightly into the inner wall.
 Adjacent to the south is the crater Nefed'ev.
 Farther to the southwest is the crater Amundsen.

+Observations

+Schrödinger is perhaps the moon's best example of a peak-ring basin.
+It possesses a wide outer rim that has been slightly rounded due to subsequent impacts.
+But the rim remains well-defined, and traces of terraces can be seen along the inner surface.
+The ejecta on the exterior forms an irregular outer rampart that extends for up to 100 kilometers.